Pet Rehabilitation

 • When should my pet start rehab?

-I recommend starting as soon as possible after an injury or surgery... ideally even before surgery, to set your pet up for the best recovery.
+I recommend starting as soon as possible after an injury or surgery, or ideally even before surgery, to set your pet up for the best recovery.
 Early rehab also helps address mild issues before they become chronic problems that are more difficult and costly to manage.
-That said, it’s never too late.
-Even pets with long-standing conditions can benefit greatly from a tailored rehab plan.

-• What does pet rehab help with?
+• What health conditions does pet rehab help with?

 • What’s the difference between pet physical therapy and rehab?